dreamcatcher-tech/network/Inbox/2024-08-01 1611 testing for artifact should never be ai based.md

 Definitely the user stories should be used to generate tests ?

 Need a scenario setting before / beforeEach to indicate what the initial state of the system is before the tests are executed.
 Maybe one scene per file is permitted ?

+Making this testing framework should be very quick, There is the runner, and also the constructor, which are independent.
+Then the reporter is in charge of generating and sometimes saving results.
+Can save timing info too to get speed indications and stats between runs.
+Benchmark info can include token cost, number of commits.